How You Breathe While Running

 Mouth breathing requires more work and places more stress on the heart and body.
 It can also cause hyperventilation due to too much oxygen in the blood.
 We need to access and release the CO2 from our lower lobes to breathe and run efficiently, stress-free and injury free!

 So if you haven't been paying attention to how you breathe while running, please take notice.
-Properly breathing through your nose will take time to learn and adjust to, but the health benefits and running benefits will be well worth it.
+Properly breathing through your nose will take time to learn and adjust to, but the health and running benefits will be well worth it.
 You will feel more relaxed while running and it will feel easier.
-You will also be preventing infections and protecting your heart.
+You will also prevent infections and protect your heart.

 How do you breathe while running?
 Have you tried nose breathing while running?
 We would love to hear from you.
 Please add your comments/opinions below.
 Thanks for reading the full article!